-When the crowd saw what Paul had done, they thought that Paul and Barnabas were the gods that they worshiped.
+11 When the crowd saw what Paul had done, they thought that Paul and Barnabas were the gods that they worshiped.
 So they shouted excitedly in their own Lycaonian language, "Look!
 The gods have made themselves to look like people and have come down from the sky to help us!"
-They began to say that Barnabas was probably the chief god, whose name other gods.
+12 They began to say that Barnabas was probably the chief god, whose name was Zeus.
+And they began to say that throw stones at him until he fell down, unother gods.
 They thought that because Paul was the one who had been speaking.
-Just outside the gates of the city there was a temple where the people worshiped The priest who was there heard what Paul and Barnabas had done, so he came to the city gate, where many people had already gathered.
+13 Just outside the gates of the city there was a temple where the people worshiped The priest who was there heard what Paul and Barnabas had done, so he came to the city gate, where many people had already gathered.
 He brought two bulls with wreaths of flowers around their necks.
 The priest and the crowd of people wanted to kill the bulls as part of a ceremony to worship Paul and Barnabas.
 But when the apostles, Barnabas and Paul, heard about that, they were very upset, so they tore their own clothes.
 They rushed among the people, shouting, 15 "Men, you must not kill those bulls to worship us!
 We are not gods!
 We are just human beings with the same feelings as you!
 We have come to tell you some good news!
 We have come to tell you about the God who is all-powerful.
 He wants you to stop worshiping other gods, because they cannot help you.
 This true God made the heavens, the earth, the oceans, and everything in them.
-In the past, all of you non-Jewish people worshiped whatever gods that you wanted to.
+16 In the past, all of you non-Jewish people worshiped whatever gods that you wanted to.
 God let you worship them, because you did not know him.
 But he has shown us that he acts kindly toward us.
 He is the one who causes it to rain and causes crops to grow.
-He is the one who gives you plenty of food, and fills your hearts with joy." $^{18}$ The people heard what Paul said, but they still thought that they should sacrifice those bulls to worship Paul and Barnabas.
+He is the one who gives you plenty of food, and fills your hearts with joy."
+18 The people heard what Paul said, but they still thought that they should sacrifice those bulls to worship Paul and Barnabas.
 But finally, the people decided not to do it.

-However, some Jews came from Antioch and Iconium and persuaded many of the people of Lystra that the message Paul had been telling them was not true.
+19 However, some Jews came from Antioch and Iconium and persuaded many of the people of Lystra that the message Paul had been telling them was not true.
 The people who believed what those Jews said became angry with Paul.
-They let the Jews was Zeus.
-And they began to say that throw stones at him until he fell down, unconscious.
-They all thought that he was Paul and Barnabas in the work that they dead, so they dragged him outside the city and left him lying there.
-But some of the believers in Lystra came and stood around Paul, where he was lying on the ground.
+They let the Jews dead, so they dragged him outside the city and left him lying there.
+20 But some of the believers in Lystra came and stood around Paul, where he was lying on the ground.
 And Paul became conscious!
 He stood up and went back into the city with the believers.